 DCL will make a reasonable effort to accommodate/integrate special needs children into Camp DCL.
 You must disclose any special needs or behavioral issues on the registration form.
 Camp staff will assess individual cases for staffing requirements and accessibility before approving.
 Sign language interpreters may be provided with adequate notice.
 DCL will comply with all federal and state nondiscrimination provisions.

-Each DCL Camp runs for one week, Monday-Friday, during regular business hours.
+Summer Camps: Each DCL Camp runs for one week, Monday-Friday, during regular business hours.

 Parents must sign out child(ren) within 15 minutes of the Camp’s conclusion.
 Failure to pick up within the allotted time will result in a late fee of $1 per minute, per child.

-After 15 minutes have passed following Camp’s conclusion, staff will phone the child’s parent, leaving a message if necessary.
+After 15 minutes have passed following the Camp’s conclusion, staff will phone the child’s parent, leaving a message if necessary.
 After 30 minutes, if parents are not reached in person, the authorized emergency contact will be called to pick up the child.
 In an emergency, the child may also be released to an adult for whom the child’s parent or guardian has given verbal authorization.
 If the staff member who releases the child does not know the adult, identification will be required to ensure that the adult is authorized by the child’s parent/guardian to pick him/her up.

-If child(ren) are not picked up by 30 minutes past the end of Camp and no provisions have been secured with parents or authorized emergency contacts, Camp staff will contact local law enforcement and release child(ren) to law enforcement personnel.
+If child(ren) are not picked up after 30 minutes past the end of Camp and no provisions have been secured with parents or authorized emergency contacts, Camp staff will contact local law enforcement and release child(ren) to law enforcement personnel.

 At the end of any Camp, staff members will reference the sign-in/out sheet and ensure that all children participating that day have been picked up by an authorized adult.